sebglazebrook/in_or_out/README.md

+# Note

+This gem has not been updated for the 2014 season.
+Feel free to send a pull request :-)

 # InOrOut

 The aim of this gem is to help automate the process of finding out whether your favorite AFL players are playing on this week.